Email has been sent to with instructions on resetting your password.

 Sponsorship Request Application

-We perform a wide variety of imaging studies at Arroyo Grande Community Hospital, using the most advanced diagnostic imaging technology available.
+We perform a wide variety of imaging studies at Arroyo Grande Community Hospital or our local outpatient facilities, using the most advanced diagnostic imaging technology available.
 The following are brief descriptions of some of the studies your physician may order for you:

 A CT Scan produces cross-sectional images of selected body parts, giving physicians an unobstructed look at organs and bones not seen clearly on conventional x-rays.